All the Truth That's In Me

 Is it any good?

-The unusual and sophisticated storytelling -- the author gives readers only hints at the date, place, and history of Judy's settlement, and the details about her capture remain a mystery until the end -- makes this book a better fit for careful teen readers.
-These mature readers also will be better prepared for the dark material including the brutal amputation of much of Judy's tongue and primitive surgery for her war-wounded brother.
+The unusual and sophisticated storytelling makes this book a better fit for careful teen readers.
+The author gives readers only hints at the date, place, and history of Judy's settlement, and the details about her capture remain a mystery until the end.
+More mature readers also will be better prepared for the dark material including the brutal amputation of much of Judy's tongue and primitive surgery for her war-wounded brother.

 There's a lot of rough stuff here, but readers looking for a romance will find plenty to swoon over in the tender gestures between Judy and Lucas.
 For example, one night she finds him freezing outside his home and secretly curls up with him under the blankets, even though "[e]very moment I tell myself I don't dare stay any longer."
 The ending comes across a bit too neat given all the buildup, but it's a satisfying finish for the long-suffering couple.